shapiroisme/datadollar/doc/README.md

 Setup
 ---------------------
-You need the Qt4 run-time libraries to run Datadollar-Qt.
+You need the Qt4 run-time libraries to run datadollar-Qt.
 On Debian or Ubuntu:
 	`sudo apt-get install libqtgui4`

 Unpack the files into a directory and run:

-- bin/32/Datadollar-qt (GUI, 32-bit)
+- bin/32/datadollar-qt (GUI, 32-bit)
 - bin/32/litecoind (headless, 32-bit)
-- bin/64/Datadollar-qt (GUI, 64-bit)
+- bin/64/datadollar-qt (GUI, 64-bit)
 - bin/64/litecoind (headless, 64-bit)

-See the documentation at the [Datadollar Wiki](http://Datadollar.info) for help and more information.
+See the documentation at the [datadollar Wiki](http://datadollar.info) for help and more information.